bhuy71/Generating-face-without-mask/README.md

 ***

-## Project structure
+## Project Structure

+- **BasicGAN (Keras model)**:
-- **BasicTFGan**: Contains the implementation of the GAN model using TensorFlow.
+   Directory containing the implementation of the BasicGAN using Keras.

-- **Model using mask detection and Unet**: Implements face mask detection using UNet and combines GAN techniques.
-- **PretrainedDiffusion_2_Inpainting**: Directory for diffusion models used for inpainting masked areas.
+- **PremiumGAN (Pytorch model)**:
+   Directory containing the implementation of PremiumGAN  built with PyTorch.

+- **Pretrained.StableDiffusion2Inpainting**:
+   Directory storing pretrained weights and configurations for Stable Diffusion Inpainting models.

-- **Exploratory Data Analysis.ipynb**: Notebook for analyzing and preprocessing the dataset.
+- **Exploratory Data Analysis.ipynb**:
+   Jupyter Notebook performing **Exploratory Data Analysis** to understand, clean, and preprocess the dataset.

-- **UnMaskUI.py**: Python script to run a lightweight UI for interactive mask removal.
-- **infer.py**: Script for running model inference on input images.
+- **infer.py**:
+   Python script for performing inference using the trained models to reconstruct images.

+- **inferGUI.ipynb/ inferGUI.py**:
+   Jupyter Noteboothonk and Py implementing a GUI-based inference system for testing the model outputs interactively.

+- **install.sh**:
-- **install.sh**: Shell script for setting up required dependencies.
+   Shell script for setting up the environment and installing dependencies for the project.

+- **output.png** / **with-mask-default-mask-seed0008.png**:
+   Example output images showing input masked faces and corresponding reconstructed results.

+- **README.md**:
-- **README.md**: Documentation explaining the project, features, and usage instructions.
+   Main documentation file explaining the project setup, structure, and usage instructions.

 ***